ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ### Input

 Either single-end or paired-end raw CAGE reads.
-Onle one type of reads (either single- or paired-end) can be used in one run of the pipeline.
+Only one type of reads (either single- or paired-end) can be used in one run of the pipeline.

 ### Output